-This foundational course will involve didactic, practical and experiential means of learning, including:
+This foundational course involves didactic, practical and experiential means of learning, including:

-- mindfulness meditation (as traditionally taught in the Burmese Vipassana method)
+- A range of mindfulness meditation practices (as traditionally taught in Burmese Vipassana)

-- implementing the four stages of MiCBT, including mindfulness-based exposure and relapse prevention strategies
+- Implementation of the four stages of MiCBT, including mindfulness-based exposure and relapse prevention strategies

 You will learn:

-- understand the complex foundations of behaviour maintenance and change
+- the neurophenomenological foundations of behaviour maintenance and change

 - how to engage the client in the treatment plan

 - the use of MiCBT for attention- and emotion-regulation

 - the use of MiCBT for behavioural regulation and decreasing avoidance

 - the use of MiCBT for interpersonal regulation and improving conflict resolution